C4AI/Pira/README.md

 Scopus adopts a license–based approach which automatically enables researchers at subscribing institutions to text mine for non-commercial research purposes and to gain access to full text content in XML for this purpose.
 More information can be found [here](https://www.elsevier.com/about/policies/text-and-data-mining).

-The United Nations' Reports on the ocean are freely accessible from the links above.
+The United Nations' Reports on the ocean are freely accessible through the links above.

 This work was carried out at the [Center for Artificial Intelligence](http://c4ai.inova.usp.br/) at the University of São Paulo (C4AI-USP), with support by the São Paulo Research Foundation (FAPESP grant #2019/07665-4) and by the IBM Corporation.
+It is part of the Knowledge-Enhanced Machine Learning for Reasoning about Ocean Data (KEML), a project that aims to developed a [BLue Amazon Brain](https://arxiv.org/pdf/2209.07928.pdf).

 <img src="./C4AI_logo.jpeg" width=300>